BenningtonCS/tristanryerparke/Gradient Ascent/readme.md

 In train_model.py, the preprocessed data is imported and a bias term is added.

-The weights are initalized and the stochastic gradient ascent is started.
+The weights are initalized and stochastic gradient ascent is started.
 With each major iteration, a y_hat is generated for each input x, error is calculated and the weights are updated.

 Once the number of max iterations are reached, the program saves the weights to the local directory via pickle.